NyFco/Subsets/README.md

 # Subsets

-Shows all subsets of a string
+Receives a string and shows all the subsets of it